n8n-io/n8n-docs/docs/integrations/builtin/app-nodes/n8n-nodes-base.googlesheets/index.md

 ### Sheet Within Document

-Use these operations to create, update, clear or delete an individual sheet or tab within a Google Sheet.
+Use these operations to create, update, clear, or delete an individual sheet or tab within a Google Sheet.

-Select the operation below to get full setup instructions.
+Select the operation below for full setup instructions.

 <div class="grid cards" markdown>